zammad/zammad-admin-documentation/manage/knowledge-base.rst

    See a live demo at https://support.zammad.com/help.

-.. hint:: This document describes how to ⚙ **configure** the knowledge base.

-   For details on how to ✍️ **use and edit** it, please refer to the :user-docs:`Zammad User Documentation </extras/knowledge-base.html>`.

 By default, only admin users are permitted to create, edit, and manage knowledge base articles.
 See :doc:`roles/index` for details on how to grant write access to agents or other users.

 .. note:: The knowledge base will not appear in the main menu until it has been enabled in the admin panel.